-This website provide easily accessible information about the structure and working practices of local government in the UK.
+This website provide easily accessible information about the structure and working practices of local government in England.

 It builds on - and adds up-to-date comment, analysis and information to - the NAO's 2017 Guide to Local Authorities.

 The systems and patterns of local government are not consistent across the UK.
 The devolution arrangements for to Scotland, Wales and Northern Ireland differ between themselves as well as being fundamentally different from the pattern in England.
 This website currently describes local government in England.
 There is, in the other countries, a closer relationship between national and local government policy, funding and practice than that existing in England.
 Examples are around education, (especially educational funding and control), police and Fire and emergency services, aspects of health and social care, special planning, economic development and environmental management.

 There are four main types of local authority, though there are marked differences within each typology.

 - London Boroughs

 There is a lower tier in more rural areas:- Parish and Town Councils

 As with other aspects of local government in the UK it is misleading to offer too many generalisations but ...